Sara Eames describes how she treats this relatively common problem

 Two children whom I have recently seen at the RLHH illustrate the combination of various homeopathic strategies in the treatment of eczema.

+further.
 He had a history of one grandparent having suffered from TB and his mother remembered that his cradle cap had worsened as a baby after his BCG vaccination.
 On the basis of this I prescribed Bacillinum, a mixed tubercular nosode, and the improvement continued.
 His skin is now virtually free of eczema and his resistance to colds much better.

 Jana, a six year-old twin girl, was behaving badly at home as well as suffering from eczema.
 She had skin problems virtually all her life and was in hospital at the age of one for this.
 All of the family had been traumatised by this event as Jana was petrified by the whole experience.
 The parents could still remember and visualise the fear on her face and vowed never to let her go into hospital again.
 Since that time her skin and behaviour had deteriorated.
 At home she was dictatorial, always wanted her own way and fought constantly with her twin, while at school she was well behaved even though her skin was itching a lot in the warm classroom.